AvishekChy/AvishekChy/README.md

 -->
 - 🔭 I’m currently working on Something hot 🔥
 - 🌱 I’m currently learning kubernetes 🛞
-- 👯 I’m looking to collaborate on DevOps Open Source
+- 👯 I’m looking to collaborate on DevOps Open Source Projects
-- 🤔 I’m looking for help with
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me? just search by name on LinkedIn
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm a good listener 😉